Slingshot (water vapor distillation system): History

-Kamen came to develop the device on the basis of statistics that showed lack of access to clean water as a public health crisis.
+Kamen came to develop the device based on statistics that showed a lack of access to clean water as a public health crisis.
 Statistics from the World Health Organization show that there are 900 million people worldwide without a readily available supply of drinking water and that some 3.5 million people die annually because of diseases resulting from the consumption of unsanitary water.
-Despite the fact that over two-thirds of the Earth's surface is covered with water, only 1% of it is potable.
+Even though over two-thirds of the Earth's surface is covered with water, only 1% of it is potable.

 Kamen sought to develop a technology that would transform the 97% of water that is undrinkable into water that can be used and consumed on the spot, readily and inexpensively.
 The device takes contaminated water and runs it through a vapor compression distiller that produces clean water, producing 250 gallons daily (~946 litres), enough for 100 people.
-The test devices have been used with "anything that looks wet", including polluted river water, saline ocean water and raw sewage.
+The test devices have been used with "anything that looks wet", including polluted river water, saline ocean water, and raw sewage.
 In a demonstration at a technology conference in October 2004, Kamen ran his own urine through the machine and drank the clean water that came out.

 Kamen built two machines — a power generator that would output one kilowatt from "anything that burns", and the water distiller, which uses the electricity.
 In 2005, the power generator was tested for six months in a village in Bangladesh and generated enough electricity to light 70 energy-efficient light bulbs.
 The hand-made prototype cost US$100,000 each.

 By the end of 2005, a team of 200 at DEKA had produced 30 units, each the size of a compact refrigerator.
 A pair of Slingshot devices ran successfully for a month in a village in Honduras during the summer of 2006.
 While the initial devices cost hundreds of thousands of dollars, Kamen hopes that increased economies of scale will allow production machines to be made available for $2,000 each.

 In 2008, Kamen demonstrated the device on The Colbert Report.

 In his TEDMED 2010 presentation, Kamen lamented throughout that when he asked for "a few million dollars" over a few months, no large global health organizations supported the development.
 Later in the presentation, he announced a partnership with The Coca-Cola Company.

 In 2011, field tests of Slingshot in five towns in Ghana proved their effectiveness and durability.

 In October 2012, Kamen and Coca-Cola CEO Muhtar Kent announced at the Clinton Global Initiative that in collaboration with DEKA Research, Africare and Inter-American Development Bank, they will start bringing the Slingshot to rural parts of Latin America and Africa.
 The first initiative will be testing the Slingshot technology in health centers and schools in remote communities in Latin America in 2013.